Kylie Jenner sells stake in beauty empire to CoverGirl owner

 Kylie Jenner is selling a stake of her beauty brand to Coty, the owner of CoverGirl makeup.

-The products were only sold online until last year, when the Kylie Cosmetics struck a deal to sell them in 1,100 Ulta Beauty stores.

-Coty said Jenner will still be the face of the brand and be involved in creating new products.
+Coty says Jenner will still be the face of the brand and be involved in creating new products.